Top 10 travel hacks to save money on every trip – without skimping

 Photo Credit: AccidentallyRetired.com

-We are about to head out on an epic road trip real soon, and that got me thinking about the different ways that we attempt to save money whenever we travel.
+We are about to head out on our first vacation of the year, and that got me thinking about the different ways that we attempt to save money whenever we travel.

-Here are the tried and true ways that we continue to save money, but continue to live large, stay at 5 star hotels, amazing rental properties and eat fantastic meals:
+Here are the tried and true ways that we continue to save money, even while staying at 5-star hotels, amazing rental properties, or eating at high-end restaurants:

 1) Utilize your AAA discount